On social media, it’s not the one who works hard that wins, but the one that works smart.

 This brings us back to our strategy, where we’ve set our main goals.
 Data analysis shows us how close (or far) we are to reaching our goals.
 Having this data at hand will help you optimize your social media activities, make them more efficient, and maximize your ROI.

 Most social media platforms have in-built analytics tools that provide you with the data about your audience, the performance of your posts, and engagement.
-But if you want to collect all that data in one place, you can use the social media monitoring tools mentioned above.
+But if you want to collect all that data in one place, you can also use the automated social media monitoring tool.

 If there are many stakeholders involved in your marketing strategy and implementation, you need a way to share all the gathered information and your results with them.
 Visualizing your data is the best way to present it.